On the convergence of stochastic primal-dual hybrid gradient: Abstract

 \section{Abstract}

 In this paper, we analyze the recently proposed stochastic primal-dual hybrid gradient (SPDHG) algorithm and provide new theoretical results.
-In particular, we prove almost sure convergence of the iterates to a solution and linear convergence with standard step sizes, independent of strong convexity constants.
-Our assumption for linear convergence is metric subregularity, which is satisfied for smooth and strongly convex problems in addition to many nonsmooth and/or nonstrongly convex problems, such as linear programs, Lasso, and support vector machines.
-In the general convex case, we prove optimal sublinear rates for the ergodic sequence, without bounded domain assumptions.
-We also provide numerical evidence showing that SPDHG with standard step sizes shows favorable and robust practical performance against its specialized strongly convex variant SPDHG-$\mu$ and other state-of-the-art algorithms including variance reduction methods and stochastic dual coordinate ascent.
+In particular, we prove almost sure convergence of the iterates to a solution with convexity and linear convergence with further structure, using standard step sizes independent of strong convexity or other regularity constants.
+In the general convex case, we also prove the $\mathcal{O}(1/k)$ convergence rate for the ergodic sequence, on expected primal-dual gap function.
+Our assumption for linear convergence is metric subregularity, which is satisfied for strongly convex-strongly concave problems in addition to many nonsmooth and/or nonstrongly convex problems, such as linear programs, Lasso, and support vector machines.
+We also provide numerical evidence showing that SPDHG with standard step sizes shows a competitive practical performance against its specialized strongly convex variant SPDHG-$\mu$ and other state-of-the-art algorithms including variance reduction methods.